 Assuming that you already have a MySQL server up and running with remote access enabled, you can install Adminer as follows.

-To install Adminer on Debian, Ubuntu or Linux Mint, use the commands below.
+To install Adminer on Ubuntu, Debian or Linux Mint, use the commands below.
 This will install Adminer as well as Apache2 web server (which Adminer depends on).

 $ sudo service apache2 restart

-To install Adminer on CentOS, Fedora or RHEL, set up Apache first, and download and provision Adminer from the official website as follows.
+To install Adminer on Red Hat based system, set up Apache first, and download and provision Adminer from the official website as follows.

 $ sudo service httpd start

 $ sudo systemctl restart httpd

 Once Apache web server with Adminer is up and running, go to

 http://<ip-address-of-mysql-server>/adminer on your web browser.